CrissCCL/Oxygen_process_PIcontrol/README.md

 # 🛠 Methodology

 ## 1️⃣ Open-loop identification (OL)

+Step tests were executed directly on the pilot plant to obtain an initial dynamic characterization of the oxygen process.

-However, different experiments produced **significantly different parameters**, revealing:
+However, different tests produced **significantly different models**, revealing:

-- disturbance sensitivity
+- sensitivity to disturbances
 - nonlinear behavior
-- poor reproducibility
+- poor repeatability

-This made open-loop models unreliable for direct controller design.
+These results indicated that **open-loop tuning was not reliable for this process**.

 <p align="center">
   <img alt="Open loop identification"